U.S. Stocks Down Following Disappointing Earnings Results

 ADVERTISEMENT

-The European Central Bank said in the minutes from its latest meeting that inflation still needed to show "convincing signs of a pickup."

-Minutes from the Federal Reserve's July meeting were also on the minds of global investors Thursday after they showed disagreement over the timeline for future interest-rate increases in the U.S.
+Minutes from the U.S. Federal Reserve's July meeting were also on the minds of global investors Thursday after it showed disagreement over the timeline for future interest-rate increases in the U.S.

 Despite the divisions in the Fed minutes, they still showed agreement over the central bank's plan to soon begin winding down its balance sheet.

+The region's biggest tech company, Tencent, rose 1.9% following stronger-than-expected second-quarter results.
+Even so, sliding financial and property stocks kept Hong Kong's benchmark Hang Seng pressured, down 0.2%.

+Along with geopolitical concerns, the prospect of monetary tightening in developed markets has been a factor in cooling foreign buying of Asian stocks, said Khoon Goh, ANZ's head of Asia research, noting that foreigners have pulled a net $2.8 billion from the region's equity markets, excluding China, this month.

-The yield on the 10-year Treasury note rose to 2.238%, according to Tradeweb, from 2.224% Wednesday.
-The WSJ Dollar Index, which measures the dollar against a basket of currencies, rose 0.1%.
+The dollar softened overnight as the market digested the Fed minutes, a decline that continued during Asian trading.
+The WSJ Dollar Index, which measures the dollar against a basket of currencies, on Thursday was up 0.2%.

-An earlier decline in the dollar pressured stocks in Japan, with the Nikkei falling 0.1%.
+The dollar's earlier decline pressured stocks in Japan, with the Nikkei down 0.1%.

+Concerns about a stronger yen's impact on Japan's exporters -- a major part of the country's economy -- send exporters' stocks and often the broader market lower when the currency records even moderate gains.
+But data out Thursday showed Japan's July exports were up 13% from a year earlier, the eighth straight monthly increase.

 Write to Ese Erheriene at ese.erheriene@wsj.com

-U.S. stocks fell Thursday, following some disappointing earnings results from retail and technology companies.
+U.S. stocks retreated broadly Thursday, with retail and technology companies suffering some of the biggest losses.

+All 30 companies in the Dow Jones Industrial Average were down in recent trading, as were the 11 major sectors of the S&P 500.

 A day after some retailers helped U.S. stocks bounce back, brick-and-mortar stores were once again contributing to broader market declines.

-Victoria's Secret parent L Brands was one of the worst-performing stocks in the S&P 500, falling nearly 10% after the company cut its forecast for the remainder of the year.
-Big-box retailer Wal-Mart Stores declined 2% after the company reported lower profit on higher same-store sales.
+Victoria's Secret parent L Brands was one of the worst-performing stocks in the S&P 500, falling 6% after the company cut its forecast for the remainder of the year.
+Big-box retailer Wal-Mart Stores declined nearly 2% after the company reported lower profit on higher same-store sales.

 Mark Stoeckle, chief executive and senior portfolio manager of Adams Funds, said his firm owns shares of the retailer and believes its sales growth amid the industry's broader struggles makes it attractive.